katiehuangx/Transition-into-Data-Analytics/README.md

 **‼️IMPORTANT‼️**
 - The course says that you will learn everything you need to know to be job-ready.
 That is not true. 🥲
-- What you learn from this course is **NOT ADEQUATE** to get an entry-level job or pass a technical interview (usually tested in SQL).
+- What you learn from this course is **NOT ADEQUATE to get an entry-level job** or pass a technical interview.
+- At most, the course contributed to 5% or less in my learning.

 Thus, I'm sharing the following resources for you to continue on with your studies after the completion of the course.